 1. For how long are beneficiaries entitled to stay in reception centres?
-2 months
+2 months570

-2. Number of beneficiaries staying in reception centres as of 31 December 2023 1,006
+2. Number of beneficiaries staying in reception centres as of 31 December 2024: 647571

 Persons obtaining positive decisions can be placed in municipalities by the Migration Agency based on a quota system.
 This is described as "settlement" (Bosättning).
 A law was passed in 2016 mandating municipalities to receive those granted residence permits after the asylum procedure.
 This was done to address the situation where many permit holders were forced to wait many months in the Migration Agency's accommodation and thus delayed their integration into Swedish society.
 The municipalities now have an obligation to offer them housing within two months from being designated by the Migration Agency as a reception municipality.
-After that period the responsibility for providing support and housing falls on the municipality, including language courses, school, pre-school.
+That period the responsibility for providing support and housing falls on the municipality, including language courses, school, pre-school.
 This initial responsibility lasts for 2 years while the so-called establishment process is going through.
 After that period many municipalities revoke the housing contract and individuals are obliged to find their own accommodation.
-If they fail they can request social housing as a temporary solution.
+If they fail, they can request social housing as a temporary solution.
 The responsibility for providing school and pre-school falls on the municipality in accordance with general rules on this subject.

-In 2023, a total of 7,689 persons were assigned to be received in municipalities throughout Sweden after receiving a residence permit, including 541 who were resettled, 2,397 who had been staying in reception centres, 2,513 who had been residing in accommodation that they had arranged themselves and 1,404 relatives and 834 "other".
+In 2024, a total of 32,693 persons were assigned to be received in municipalities throughout Sweden after receiving a residence permit, including 826 who were resettled, 14,345 who had been staying in reception centres, 15,719 who had been residing in accommodation that they had arranged themselves and 948 relatives and 855 "other".
+The numbers include people from Ukraine being assigned to a municipality.

-The average time between the granting of a permit and being settled in a municipality was 62 days in 2023, the same as in 2021, and just above the two-month deadline for leaving Migration Agency accommodation.
-A total of 1,006 beneficiaries with residence permits were living in Migration Agency accommodation at the end of 2023, down from 1,587 in 2022.
+The average time between the granting of a permit and being settled in a municipality was 62 days in 2023, the same as in 2021, and just above the two-month deadline for leaving Migration Agency accommodation.576 A total of 647 beneficiaries with residence permits were living in Migration Agency accommodation at the end of 2024, down from 1,006 in 2023.577

 Those granted permits can also find their own accommodation.
-Should they refuse an offer from a municipality through the Migration Agency, they will no longer receive support or accommodation from the Migration Agency.
+Should they refuse an offer from a municipality through the Migration Agency, they will no longer receive support or accommodation from the Migration Agency.578